danielremoquillo/action-landmark-recorder/README.md

-# action-landmark-recorder
+# Action Landmark Recorder
-A software tool used for recording mediapipe holistic landmarks and convert it to numpy matrix.
+A software tool for our project FilSignLearn.